-The Planetary Health Alliance describes Planetary Health as "a solutions-oriented, transdisciplinary field and social movement focused on analyzing and addressing the impacts of human disruptions to Earth's natural systems on human health and all life on Earth."
-This definition is intentionally broad, intended to encompass the multitude of ways that the environment can affect health, including water scarcity, changing food systems, urbanisation, biodiversity shifts, natural disasters, climate change, changing land use and land cover, global pollution, and changing biogeochemical flows.
-Climate change is an immense and imminent threat to planetary health and to the health and socioeconomic well-being of human populations.
-The World Health Organisation has called climate change "the greatest threat to global health in the 21st century."
-Paradoxically, the healthcare sector, which is intended to maintain public health, is one of the most significant contributors to this issue.
-It has been estimated that 5-6% of Canada's total carbon emissions are a direct result of health care sector services and delivery (Vogel L. Canada's health system is among the least green.
-CMAJ 191: E1342-3 (2019)).
-Canada signed onto the WHO's #COP26 Health Programme, thus formally committing to climate resilient and low carbon, sustainable health systems.
+The Planetary Health Alliance describes planetary health as "a solutions-oriented, transdisciplinary field and social movement focused on analysing and addressing the impacts of human disruptions to Earth's natural systems on human health and all life on Earth."
+This definition is intentionally broad, intended to encompass the multitude of ways that the environment can affect health, including water scarcity, changing food systems, urbanization, biodiversity shifts, natural disasters, climate change, changing land use and land cover, global pollution, and changing biogeochemical flows.
+The health of humanity is dependent on a healthy environment which is changing rapidly and in disastrous ways.
+Although the World Health Organization has called climate change "the greatest threat to global health in the 21st century," many medical school's institutional priorities do not reflect the urgency of this danger to human health.

-To meet Canada's mid-century net-zero ambition, the healthcare research and the clinical practice community must play a critical role.
-As future health professionals, physician trainees at Dalhousie Medical School must be prepared to address the impacts of human-caused environmental changes on our patients' health and take an active role in the transition to a sustainable, net-zero, resilient, patient-centred healthcare system.
-It is imperative that we hold our institutions accountable for educating medical students about the health impacts of climate change and the impact that healthcare is having on climate changes, generating research to better understand health impacts and solutions, supporting related student initiatives, embracing sustainable practises as much as possible, and engaging with surrounding communities that are most affected by environmental threats.
-As climate change and environmental threats disproportionately affect vulnerable populations (for example, communities of colour, older adults sensitive to health threats, and individuals in low-resource settings), these issues are inherently ones of equity and justice.
+As future health professionals, we must be prepared to address the impacts of human-caused environmental changes on our patients' health.
+This preparation is, to a large degree, in the hands of the institutions providing our medical training.
+It is imperative that institutions be accountable for educating medical students about the health impacts of climate change and other anthropogenic environmental changes, generating research to better understand health impacts and solutions, supporting related student initiatives, embracing sustainable practices as much as possible, and engaging with surrounding communities that are most affected by environmental threats.
+Because climate change and environmental threats disproportionately affect vulnerable populations (for example, communities of color, older adults and children sensitive to health threats, as well as individuals in low-resource settings), these issues are inherently ones of equity and justice.

-With the purpose of increasing Planetary Health awareness and accountability among medical schools, we have created a Planetary Health Report Card that medical students internationally can use to grade and compare their home institutions on an annual basis.
-This medical-student-driven initiative aims to compare medical schools nationally and internationally on the basis of discrete metrics in five main category areas: 1) Planetary Health curriculum, 2) interdisciplinary research in health and environment, 3) University support for student Planetary Health initiatives, and 4) community outreach centred on environmental health impacts 5) medical school campus sustainability.
+With the purpose of increasing planetary health awareness and accountability among medical schools, we have created a Planetary Health Report Card that medical students internationally can use to grade and compare their home institutions on an annual basis.
+This medical-student-driven initiative aims to compare medical schools nationally and internationally on the basis of discrete metrics in five main category areas: 1) planetary health curriculum, 2) interdisciplinary research in health and environment, 3) university support for student planetary health initiatives, and 4) community outreach centered on environmental health impacts, and 5) medical school campus sustainability.